dogweather/rspec-webservice_matchers/README.md

 This gem enables you to black-box test a web app's server configuration.
 For example, whether its SSL certificate is correctly configured and not expired.
 It's a tool for doing **Test Driven Devops**.
 (I just made that up.)

 TODO: Add matchers for HTTP result codes.
+I'm adding these in by refactoring code out of my [oregonlaws.org](http://www.oregonlaws.org/) and [weblaws.org](http://www.weblaws.org/) projects.

 Installation